![]() |

 | ||||||||||||

 Probabilistic roadmap (PRM) methods use randomization to construct a graph (roadmap) in C-space on which multiple quries (start/goal configurations) can be solved.
 Sampling is one important components of PRMs.
-Our work on OBPRM and MAPRM provides new sampling strategies to handle more challenging narrow passage problems.
-RESAMPL transforms an intital sampling distribution to increase sampling in high entropy areas.
-We have also studied now to combine existing samplers by biasing them with each other to improve performance.
-Finally, we use metrics to determine how sampling methods perform and how to adapt them. | ||||||||||||
+Our work provides new sampling strategies to handle more challenging narrow passage problems.
+We have also studied now to combine existing samplers by biasing them with each other to improve performance. | ||||||||||||

 | ||||||||||||